EvanRichards1/MarkovChains/README.md

 # Markov Chains

-A general Markov Chain library written in Python using a minimal weighted digraph representations and pythonic comprehensions.
+A general Markov Chain library written in Python using minimal weighted digraph representations and pythonic comprehensions.

 ## Imports